How Encrypted Cloud Storage Works and Why You Should Consider It

 To make sure this doesn’t happen to you, it’s important to know how encryption tools like zero-knowledge and AES can save your data from unwanted eyes.
 Securing your data using a good encryption system is absolutely necessary in an age where there seems to be no respect for privacy.

 Besides encrypting your data, you can also use a VPN to keep your Internet connection private.
-On top of that, online security can be further upgraded by implementing two-factor authentication and learning how to create strong passwords.
+On top of that, online security can be further upgraded by implementing strong passwords.

 A Basic Breakdown of What Encryption Does